PREAMBLE AND SUMMARY

 3.1.2.
 Licensing process

-The licensing procedure for a nuclear installation consists of five main phases: siting of the nuclear installation, its construction, commissioning, operation and decommissioning.
-Before granting an operating licence, the regulatory body performs inspections according to the approved programme schedule for individual phases of commissioning the nuclear installation (tests, fuel loading, physical startup, energy startup and trial operation).
+The licensing procedure for a nuclear installation consists of five main phases: siting of the nuclear installation, construction, commissioning, operation and decommissioning.
+Before granting an operating licence, ÚJD SR performs inspections according to the approved programme schedule for individual phases of commissioning the nuclear installation (tests, fuel loading, physical start up, energy start up and trial operation).

-The basic condition for granting authorization is the elaboration and submission of safety documentation listed in annexes of the Atomic Act necessary for issuance of particular types of decision and meeting of legislative requirements for nuclear safety.
-An essential criterion is also the fulfilment of conditions preceding approval procedures and decisions of the regulatory authority.
+The basic condition for granting authorization is the elaboration and submission of safety documentation listed in annexes of the Atomic Act that is necessary for issuance of particular types of decision and meeting of legislative requirements for nuclear safety.
+An essential criterion is also the fulfilment of conditions preceding approval procedures and decisions of ÚJD SR.

 The district construction authority issues decisions on siting of nuclear installation construction and its decision making follows the approval of ÚJD SR and of other regulatory authorities (Public Health Authority and labour inspection bodies).
-Authorization for nuclear installation construction, permission for temporary use of the facility (including authorization for trial operation) and a decision on construction approval (including authorization for operation of nuclear installation) are already issued by ÚJD SR as a construction authority. ÚJD SR exercises its competency as a construction authority and state administration authority for nuclear safety.
-Its directives are based on its own decisions (partial approval of safety documentation), as well as on the opinion of relevant regulatory authorities — Public Health Authority (radiation protection), National Labour Inspectorate (labour inspection and health and safety protection at work) and other bodies and organizations of state administration (fire prevention and defence).
+Authorization for nuclear installation construction, permission for temporary use of the facility (including authorization for trial operation) and a decision on construction approval (including authorization for operation of a nuclear installation) are already issued by ÚJD SR as a construction authority. ÚJD SR exercises its competency as a construction authority and state administration authority for nuclear safety.
+Its directives are based on its own decisions (partial approval of safety documentation), as well as on the opinion of relevant regulatory authorities: the Public Health Authority (radiation protection), the National Labour Inspectorate (labour inspection and health and safety protection at work) and other bodies and organizations of state administration (e.g. for fire prevention and defence).

 3.2.
 NATIONAL LAWS AND REGULATIONS IN NUCLEAR POWER

-The most important act in the area of the peaceful use of nuclear power is Act No. 541/2004 Coll. on the Peaceful Use of Nuclear Energy (Atomic Act) and on the amendment and alteration of several other acts.
+The most important act in the area of the peaceful use of nuclear power is the Atomic Act.

 3.2.1.
 Laws and regulations in the field of nuclear safety